Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A

-\cite{Fynbo2014AA} present ground-based photometric observations starting 0.33 d after the GRB, with detections spanning from the GROND $g^\prime$ band to the GROND $K_S$ band.
-The last detection epoch is 68 d post-burst. \cite{Heintz2017AA} add host-galaxy data spanning from $u^\prime$ to the \emph{Spitzer} IRAC1 band (at $3.6\,\mu$m) taken about a year after the GRB, when any transient is expected to have faded.
+\cite{Fynbo2014AA} presented ground-based photometric observations starting 0.33 d after the GRB, with detections spanning from the GROND $g^\prime$ band to the GROND $K_s$ band.
+Their last detection epoch is 68~d post-burst.
+They also obtained \emph{Very Large Telescope} X-shooter spectra at 8.8 and 33~h after the burst and a spectrum at 52 days using the \emph{Magellan} telescope. \cite{Heintz2017AA} added host-galaxy data spanning from $u^\prime$ to the \emph{Spitzer} IRAC1 band (at $3.6\,\mu$m) taken about a year after the GRB, when any transient is expected to have faded.

-To expand this afterglow data set both temporally and spectrally, we analysed the \emph{Swift} UltraViolet/Optical Telescope \citep[UVOT,][]{Roming2005SSRv} data.
-UVOT began settled observations of the field of GRB 140506A 108 s after the \emph{Swift}/BAT trigger, with initial results reported in \cite{Siegel2014GCN16219}.
+To expand this data set both temporally and spectrally, we analyzed the \emph{Swift} UltraViolet-Optical Telescope \citep[UVOT,][]{Roming2005SSRv} data.
+UVOT began settled observations of the field of GRB 140506A 108 s after the \emph{Swift} Burst Alert Telescope (BAT) trigger, with initial results reported in \cite{Siegel2014GCN16219}.
 The data (in AB mags) are given in Table \ref{obslog}.
 The last low-significance detection is at 1.8 d, with upper limits until 30 d.
-We note that \cite{Fynbo2014AA} also analysed the UVOT data and claim detections only for $ubv\,white$, with a low-S/N detection in $uvw1$.
-While definitely low-S/N ($<2\sigma$), we also report multiple early detections in $uvm2$ and $uvw2$.
+We note that \cite{Fynbo2014AA} also analyzed the UVOT data and only claimed detections for $ubv\,white$, with a low-S/N detection in $uvw1$.
+While the S/N is certainly low ($<2\sigma$), we also report multiple early detections in $uvm2$ and $uvw2$.